 pills, antibiotics, medication

-In a recent article, published in The Nurse Practitioner, Paparone discusses the various presentations of Babesia, along with treatment plans for five individuals.
-[1]
+In a recent article published in The Nurse Practitioner, Paparone discusses the various presentations of Babesia, along with treatment plans for five individuals.

 One individual with a history of hairy cell leukemia, splenectomy, permanent pacemaker insertion for atrioventricular block, gouty arthritis, prostatic hypertrophy, and polymyalgia rheumatica underwent exchange transfusion.

-Side effects occurred in two out of the five patients.
 In one case, quinine was switched to atovaquone suspension and azithromycin due to acute hearing deterioration.

 In the second case, clindamycin and quinine were stopped due to gastric distress and a generalized erythematous rash.